lacameralab/HMM-spikes/README.md

 # Notes for HMM toolbox

-The HMM-spikingdata toolbox contains the source code used in the article:
+The HMM-spikingdata toolbox contains MATLAB source code to train and decode several HMM algorithms to spike data.
+Full details about the algorithms are in the article:

 T. Li and G. La Camera, *Hidden Markov Modeling of spike data*, 2024